Above Ground Above Ground — How Long Do Pool Liner Patches Last? Complete Guide

 Proper surface preparation is crucial for patch longevity.
 The area around the tear must be thoroughly cleaned and slightly roughened with fine sandpaper to create better adhesion.
 Any algae, oils, or debris will prevent the patch from bonding properly, leading to premature failure.

 Temperature during installation also matters.
-Patches applied in cooler water (below 60°F) may not cure properly, while extremely hot conditions can cause the adhesive to set too quickly before achieving optimal bond strength.
+Patches applied in very cold water may not cure properly - check manufacturer specifications for minimum temperature requirements (typically a minimum of 50-60°F for most underwater adhesives, though the ideal install window is warmer (around 75-85°F) for best adhesion), while extremely hot conditions can cause the adhesive to set too quickly before achieving optimal bond strength.

 Adhesive Quality and Application